canro91/canro91.github.io/_posts/2019-07-16-DeserializingAJsonString.md

 ## Problem

-A typical day in the office: coping and pasting code from StackOverflow, waiting for the CI pipeline to finish...
+A typical day in the office: coping and pasting code from StackOverflow, waiting for the Continuous Integration pipeline to finish...
 All of a sudden, a json refuses to be deserialized into a class.
 A normal class annotated with `JsonProperty` attributes.
 Are you kidding me?
 The code looked like this:

 ```csharp
 XmlDocument xmlDocument = new XmlDocument();